 The Canadian Pension Plan (CPP) is only applicable to Canadians who have made contributions and is determined based on how long and how much you have contributed to it.
 The rate which someone can receive will vary person-to-person, however, the monthly average in 2016 was $629.33.

 3. Have an Estate Plan

 A Last Will and Testament and Power of Attorney will protect your estate.
 Your Will is all about passing along property and keepsakes to the next generation – allowing you to leave a lasting legacy.
 Without a Will, you may miss out on the opportunity to designate your assets to benefit others in the following ways:

-- Leave a lasting legacy gift to your favourite church, ministry or charity
+- Leave a lasting legacy gift to your favourite charity or non-profit organization

 - Help grandchildren, nieces and nephews with their education or a down payment on their first home